Why is my upholstery grimy

 Cleaning

 The answer to 'why is my upholstery grimy' is that upholstery can become grimy over time due to a buildup of dirt, oils, and other contaminants.
-This is a common problem that many homeowners face, especially in high-traffic areas of the home.
-Some common causes of grimy upholstery include:
+This is common for frequently used furniture, especially in high-traffic areas of the home.
+Symptoms include a dull, dingy appearance and a feeling of roughness or stickiness to the touch.

 Step-by-Step Guide